 When to Seek A Diagnosis?

 It is worth talking to your physician or NYC general practitioner if you went through early menopause or were prescribed corticosteroids for several months at a time.
 Also, if one or both of your parents had hip fractures, your risk of osteoporosis may be higher.
 Your bone density can be measured using a scanner.
 Typically, only a few bones are measured and are usually your wrist, hip, and spine.
+There are other risk factors as well and you should discuss this condition with your doctor to see if you need testing.

 Osteoporosis Treatment in NYC

-After assessing your risk, dr internist can recommend suitable treatments based on our findings.
+After assessing your risk, your dr internist can recommend suitable treatments based on their findings.
 These are usually based on how likely you are to break a bone in the next ten years.
 If your risk is generally quite low, medication might not be appropriate.
 Instead, osteoporosis treatment will focus on modifying possible risk factors for falls and bone loss.

 People who are at a higher risk of bone fractures might be prescribed bisphosphonates, but these can cause side effects, including abdominal pain and nausea.
 Our best NY doctors advise you to take the bisphosphonates correctly to reduce the risk of side effects.